Cultivating exceptional legal talent that happens to be diverse

 Our Mission

-The Pipeline to Practice Foundation is committed to enhancing diversity in the legal profession by supporting and nurturing diverse law students and early-career attorneys at key stages of their academic and professional development.
-Our purpose is to provide access to programming and coaching that is critical to achieving academic excellence in law school, developing the skills necessary to be successful attorneys, creating pathways to leadership positions, and ultimately, to become role models to the next generation of diverse law students.
+The Pipeline to Practice Foundation supports and nurtures low-income law students at critical academic and professional development stages.
+Our purpose is to provide access to programming and coaching critical to achieving academic excellence in law school, developing the skills necessary to be successful attorneys, creating pathways to leadership positions, and becoming role models to the next generation of law students.

 Our Team

 Pipeline to Practice Foundation’s Board of Directors is comprised of in-house counsel at Fortune 500 companies and associates working at the world’s leading law firms.
-These young, diverse attorneys not only achieved academic excellence in law school, but have also enjoyed incredible success in their professional careers.
-Given their age and experience our Board members are uniquely positioned to appreciate the challenges facing today’s diverse students and how best to help those students become successful lawyers.
+These young attorneys not only achieved academic excellence in law school, but have also enjoyed incredible success in their professional careers.
+Given their age and experience, our Board members are uniquely positioned to appreciate the challenges facing today’s law students and how best to help those students become successful lawyers.

 Why We Serve

-While there has been some increase in the diversity of law school populations, a number of academically talented and driven students from underrepresented demographics are frustrated by a lack of familiarity with law schools’ illusive pedagogical approach and common strategies for success.
-We are committed to equipping these students with the right advance knowledge to correctly define and achieve their legal ambitions.
-Because academic success in law school directly correlates to post-graduate employability, diverse students must fully prepare for the challenges they will face in law school; otherwise, the unintended consequence of early pipeline programs is a system that saddles many students with staggering law school debt and little hope of finding meaningful employment.
-Strong academic performance in law school is so crucial to having real career options, the legal profession has a moral obligation to ensure that the lives of the diverse students it attracts are improved by their decision to become lawyers, not worsened.
+Once admitted to law school, despite drive or innate talent, students from underprivileged backgrounds without any lawyers to advise them often find themselves frustrated by a lack of familiarity with law schools’ illusive pedagogical approach and common strategies for success.
+Pipeline to Practice is committed to equipping these students with skills and knowledge to help them define and achieve their legal ambitions.
+Because academic success in law school directly correlates to post-graduate employability, low-income students must fully prepare for the challenges they will face in law school; otherwise, the unintended consequence of early pipeline programs is a system that unwittingly saddles people with staggering law school debt and little hope of finding meaningful employment.
+Strong academic performance in law school is so crucial to having real career options, the legal profession has a moral obligation to ensure that the lives of students it attracts are improved by their decision to become lawyers, not worsened.

-Enhancing diversity in the legal profession hinges on the success of students in the pipeline.
-The next generation of diverse students needs not only leaders who will continue to push for greater diversity, but also role models at various stages in their professional careers to call on for advice and mentorship, and demonstrate that a successful career in law is an achievable goal.
+Promoting justice and a more inclusive legal profession hinges on the success of students in the pipeline.
+The next generation needs not only leaders who will continue to push for greater representation of all views, but also role models at various stages in their careers to call on for advice, mentorship professionals, and demonstrating that a successful career in law is an achievable goal regardless of your background.

-In order to truly move the needle in diversifying the legal profession, we need a long-term commitment to student success which provides tools for academic excellence, opportunities for meaningful employment and a network of diverse role models and mentors.
+To truly move the needle for low-income students in the legal profession, we need a long-term commitment to student success that provides tools for academic excellence, opportunities for meaningful employment, and a network of committed role models and mentors.

 Lawyer Development